fplab/rustviz-tutorial/README.md

 # Include the examples in your book

 First, navigate to SUMAARY.md in folder src.
 SUMMARY is the directory of the book that could redirect to multiple files when rendering.

-    An example is done for creating a new chapter, My First Chapter, where the source code are contained in the my-first-chapter.md.
+An example is done for creating a new chapter, My First Chapter, where source code are contained in the my-first-chapter.md.

 To include one svg file, refer to it by: